lucaroscio/luca-roscio-portfolio/README.md

 This repository showcases dashboards, SQL queries, datasets, and case studies created using **publicly available open datasets** or synthetic data.
 No real company or operational data is used.

-The goal of this portfolio is to demonstrate my skills in:
+The goal of this portfolio is to demonstrate some examples of:

 - Data Analysis
 - SQL & T‑SQL